HITsz-TMG/VideoVista/VideoVista-Competition/README.md

 ## 🛠️ Baseline Models

-Participants must build upon **open-source models** for architectural innovation and training.
+Participants must build on **open-source models** with **no more than 30B** parameters when developing architectural innovations and training methods.

+Teams are encouraged to perform fine-tuning, architectural modifications, and innovative training approaches on these base models.

+Agents are also allowed, provided that the total parameter count remains within the same 30B limit.

 We recommend the following Uni-MoE 2.0 as a baseline.

 - [**Uni-MoE 2.0**](https://huggingface.co/HIT-TMG/Uni-MoE-2.0-Base)

-Teams are encouraged to perform fine-tuning, architectural modifications, and innovative training approaches on these base models.

 ## 📤 Submission